ptlake/origami_polyhedra/README.md

 ## Contents

+- `fold_app.py` Code for a Streamlit app to generate instructions for polyhedra that I have folded as well as a testbed tp developing arbitrary units.

 - `polyhedra.pdf` Instructions on folding units for polyhedra with regular polygonal faces - i.e. Platonic, Archimedean, and Johnson solids.

-- `fold_app.py` Code for a Streamlit app to generate instructions for both defined polyhedra and arbitrary units.

 - `latex` Folder containing the $\LaTeX$ script to generate `polyhedra.pdf`